 With many sports facing issues over the behaviour of parents on the sidelines – what can we do to wrestle back control?

-The article below written by Todd Beane on January 28th 2016 http://www.soccerparenting.com/dear-parents-silence-is-golden/ discusses the importance of silence.
+The article below was originally written by Todd Beane of the Tovo Football Academy.

 Be honest.
 Are you screaming on the sidelines?